 Founder and 1959 President, Mr. Benefield was a guiding force in organizing REALTORS® in DeKalb and Gwinnett counties.
 He pioneered much of the residential development of DeKalb and surrounding counties in the 50s and 60s.
 During his presidency, a portfolio of maps was created of metro Atlanta showing county zoning, sewers, water mains, gas mains, public schools, public transportation, and existing and proposed highways.
 He was a charter member of Georgia MLS.

 Georgia Real Estate Commissioner from 1976 until 2006 and recipient of the E.A.
-Isakson Award, Mr. Clark was a leader in building relationships with the Georgia Association of REALTORS® to develop education and professionalism in the real estate business while protecting the public interest.
-Recognized nationally for his work, Mr. Clark has testified before the U.S. Senate and has commentary featured in several text books.
+Isakson Award, Mr. Clark was a leader in building relationships with the Georgia REALTORS® to develop education and professionalism in the real estate business while protecting the public interest.
+Recognized nationally for his work, Mr. Clark has testified before the U.S. Senate and has commentary featured in several textbooks.

 1971 President and charter member, Mr. Cox was the face for REALTORS® at the Georgia Capitol Building.
 After a 24 year career as a noted REALTOR® in DeKalb County, Mr. Cox became the first Executive Vice President of the state association in 1975, serving until his retirement in 1990.
 The Boardroom at the GAR Headquarters building was dedicated to him in 2005.

-Mr. Scott was a founder and 1964 DeKalb President as well as the 1968 Georgia Association President.
+Mr. Scott was a DeKalb REALTORS® founder, the 1964 DeKalb President, and the 1968 Georgia Association President.
 During his Presidency, he led active committees and was involved in advocacy for the development of Highway 78 and in obtaining radio and press coverage of real estate issues.
 During his term, a Commercial-Industrial Division was established.
-He served as Regional Vice President of the National Association and was inducted into its honorary, Omega Tau Rho.
+Mr. Scott served as Regional Vice President of the National Association and was inducted into its honorary fraternity, Omega Tau Rho.